Darmo117/ImageDatabase/README.md

 - Associate types to tags

 ## Installation
 Image Library is *not* available on PyPI.
-Might be some day… I dunno…
+Might be some day… I dunno… When I take the time to look into it…

 You need to build the application in order to use it.
 To do so, run `build.py` and wait for it to complete.
 Once it is done, go into `build/` and copy the application directory (`Image-Library/`) where you want to.